 “I think as designers, and even non-designers, we have the ability to shape our environments, and that can shape our attitudes.
 When we create a space for a little boy where he has a desk to do his homework, and his bed has comfy sheets, blankets, and a comforter, he feels nurtured in that space, and he has confidence.
 Setting this standard of living for future generations, I think that what we do has a possibility to end this cycle of poverty for that family.”

-Wow.
-That is a future to aspire for.
+That’s a future to aspire for, all right.

 The work and dedication the people behind Dwell with Dignity have done is breathtaking, staggering even.
 Besides their bi-annual pop-up bazaar with Thrift Studio, they’re currently prepping up for a satellite project at Atlanta in conjunction with the Design Bloggers Conference, and are working to open new chapters around the country.